ashishcshukla/argocd-gitops/README.md

 ## ArgoCD on Local K8s Cluster

-This is a simple guide to setup ArgoCD on a local K8s cluster.
+This is a simple guide to setup ArgoCD on a local K8s cluster...

 ### Prerequisites